-ONE.
-Poas Volcano
+1. Poas Volcano

 Poas Volcano is an active volcano, around a 1 hour drive from San Jose, and I recommend this as a good first stop after a long flight if you are travelling far.
 There are some lovely hotels in the area, and we chose the Poas Volcano Lodge as our base.

-TWO.
-Quetzel trails
+2. Quetzel trails

 Quetzals are brightly coloured, rare birds and at many of the lodges in the area, including at Poas Volcano Lodge, there are lovely nature walks in the grounds of the hotel to try and spot some!
 We walked the Quetzal trail, a 5km walk which turned out to be somewhat hazardous and a genuine adventure involving an unlikely mix of broken bridges, lack of signposts, steep drops, rough terrain, dairy farmland and primitive forest.
 The ground and forest were sodden with moss and orchids were growing freely.
 We arrived back at the Lodge just as the lodge’s cows were being milked, and loved the cosy and homely feeling of the place.
 Interestingly, the lodge had been destroyed by a volcanic eruption previously and had been rebuilt almost entirely in wood which had been cut down for nearby highways!

-THREE.
-Tortoguero village and beaches
+3. Tortuguero village and beaches

 The village of Tortuguero is colourful and is famous for being where turtles come to nest.
 We did not see any turtles as it was not the nesting or hatching season but it was interesting to walk along the Caribbean beach where the turtles lay their eggs.
 We were surprised by how narrow the strip of sand is and how close to the settlement eggs are laid.
 The sea at Tortuguero is prone to dangerous undercurrents and tourists are strongly recommended not to swim in the waters which are very dangerous.
 The sand was an unattractive black, coloured by volcanic rock.

-FOUR.
-Tortuguero boat trips and nature walks
+4. Tortuguero boat trips and nature walks

 We stayed at Pachira Lodge, which like most hotels in the area was only accessible by boat.
 It was a really exciting experience following the canals winding through dense, verdant, wet rainforest which reaches right to the water’s edge.
-During the journey to the Lodge and subsequent boat trips whilst staing there, we spotted a tiger heron, a toucan, a sloth, spider monkeys, grey-green iguanas, a crocodile, a caiman, vultures, a ‘lacy’ black heron and various other birds.
+During the journey to the Lodge and subsequent boat trips whilst staying there, we spotted a tiger heron, a toucan, a sloth, spider monkeys, grey-green iguanas, a crocodile, a caiman, vultures, a ‘lacy’ black heron and various other birds.
 The lodge also offers multiple nature walks morning, afternoon or night so are a great opportunity to immerse yourselves in Costa Rica’s amazing biodiversity.

-This concluded our time on this leg of the journey in Costa Rica – we subsequently headed on to Arenal and The Osa Peninsular, and you can read my blog posts on those locations if you would like to read more about our trip.
+This concluded our time on this leg of the journey in Costa Rica – we subsequently headed on to Arenal and The Osa Peninsula, and you can read my blog posts on those locations if you would like to read more about our trip.